What is What is business process outsourcing??

 What is Customer Satisfaction Rating (CSAT)?
 What is customer satisfaction (CSAT)?

-Customer Satisfaction Score (CSAT) is a popular key performance indicator that tracks customer satisfaction.
+Customer Satisfaction Score (CSAT) is a popular key performance indicator that measures customer satisfaction.

 The process involves a survey question or a set of questions.

-The customers answer by indicating their level of satisfaction.
-The most popular scale is 1 to 10, with 1 being the least satisfied and 10 as the most satisfying level.
+Customers answer by indicating their level of satisfaction.
+The most popular scale is one to ten, with one being the least satisfied and ten as the most satisfying level.

 However, the possible ambiguity might be a disadvantage, especially if a customer is dissatisfied with the service.
 Why is CSAT important?

-Addressing all these pain points and correcting them helps identify unhappy customers and turn them into happy customers, which in turn, increases the customer lifetime value over time.
+Addressing all these pain points and correcting them helps identify unhappy customers and turn them into happy customers, which increases the customer's lifetime value over time.